sonpnt/Trade-Evaluation_WebApp/README.md

 | [**Reference docs**](https://jax.readthedocs.io/en/latest/)
 - I started investing on stock market 8 years ago and always wanted to make a comprehensive assessment of my portfolio performance.
 However, the only thing my broker could provide was the status quo of my portfolio and its holdings.
 Not much has changed until today.
 - Sometimes, I also learn from somewhere very interesting investment strategies and stock picks but did not have a tool to keep track their performance for future usage.
-- Today, with enough technical skills, I want
+- Today, with enough technical skills, I want to build an application that enables investors to manage hypothetical portfolios, experiment investment strategies, and automate their risks/returns performance assessment.
+- Beside the above motivation, I also consider [Trade Evaluation](https://sphanfinance.com/1) a means of demonstrating my technical skills and financial knowledge to my future employer.